srilakshmikanthanp/clipbirdroid/README.md

 <h3 align="center">Clipbird</h3>
   <p align="center">
-    A Bird that syncs Your clipboard data between devices connected in a local network.
+    A Bird that syncs Your clipboard data between devices connected in a local
     <br />
     <a href="https://github.com/srilakshmikanthanp/clipbirdroid/issues">Report Bug</a>
     ·